armory/docs-cdaas/content/en/get-started/lambda/index.md

 </details>

-1. <a href="/get-started/lambda/files/just-sweet-potatoes.zip" download>Download the Lambda zip file</a>.
+1. <a href="/get-started/lambda/files/just-sweet-potatoes.zip" download>Download the function zip file</a>.
 1. Upload the file to each of your `armory-demo-lambda-deploy` S3 buckets.
 1. Make a note of each bucket's S3 path to the lambda function.
 The paths should be: